mccanne/sharkfest/README.md

 > (illustrate data in app)
 > TODO: script a workflow... cut and paste an IP with

-## Threat Intel Decorations with Join
+## Data Decoration via Join

+There's analytics and there's joins...

-Say you had a list of badguys...
+Say you had a list of badguys.
 ```
 zq badguys.zng
 ```